schoeberl/soundbytes/README.md

   * Simple sigma-delta IO
 * Make it a project for students at DTU

+# Notes

+* A full ready/valid handshake is a bit of an overkill
+  * The source may just use a periodic single cycle valid

 # Resources

 * wavefile tools, but Scala 2.11 https://github.com/mziccard/scala-audio-file/blob/master/src/main/scala/me/mziccard/audio/WavFile.scala